gcarlom/mastermind/README.md

 A Web application using
 - Spring MVC
+- Spring security
+- Plain Javascript (ES5)
-- Gradle to build project and generate the WAR file
+- Gradle for building the project

 ### Developer Instructions